WilliamD47/youtubenotification/index.md

 By using YouTubeNotification, you can get a notification whenever a specified channel of your choice uploads!
 No need to keep checking sub counts.

 ## How does it work?
 Every 10 seconds, the Python script sends a request to Google's YouTube API.
 It searches for the specified channel.
-You will need an API key for this however so go get one [here](https://developers.google.com/maps/documentation/embed/get-api-key)
+You will need an API key for this however so go get one [here](https://developers.google.com/maps/documentation/embed/get-api-key) to use this.

 ```py